GRV make race date grab with 26 meetings a week

 Mr Clayton said expanding the racing program would grow revenue and create jobs, which would lead to increased prizemoney and returns to participants and thus help secure the future of our sport.

-The move, which is designed to increase Victoria's turnover, comes shortly after GRV announced the provision of Victorian greyhound racing into the United States betting market.
+The move, which is designed to increase Victoria’s wagering turnover, comes shortly after GRV announced the provision of Victorian greyhound racing into the United States betting market.
 The US online sports betting and wagering market is undergoing an explosion as legalisation opens up in many states.

 Free Greyhound Trials For Victorians

-Mr Clayton also announced that from 1 August 2020, all Victorian greyhound trials would be free in a bid to help owners and trainers during the hardships.
+Mr Clayton also announced that from 1 August 2020, all Victorian greyhound trials would be free in a bid to help owners and trainers during the COVID-19 hardships.
 He said free trials would be introduced to help ease financial pressures faced by participants and improve welfare outcomes.

 “This program has been developed in collaboration with Greyhound Clubs Victoria (GCV) as part of the stimulus package to sustain our sport and support participants,” Mr Clayton said.